 Not too long ago, I unwittingly blew off my friend Iz one morning.
 What?
 Exactly.
 Apparently, she had called the previous night, and I made plans with her and told her I'd call in the morning.
 I had no memory of this.
 At all.
 I didn't even remember hearing the phone ring.
 Try explaining to an already annoyed friend that you don't even remember talking to her because you were asleep.
 You just sound like an asshole.
 Awesome.

+But my sleep rambling doesn't just affect people.
+I also seem to have developed a knack for scolding my pets while I sleep.
+It's great.
+To make myself feel better about it, I like to think it keeps them on their toes.
 I'm sure that they love it.
 During a nap on the couch, I sat straight up, yelled at my dog, and then laid back down.
 The poor dog had been innocently sleeping between me and Iz, and I scared the crap out of them both.
 Because I'm cool like that.
 I've apparently also sat up in the middle of the night to hiss at my sister's cat.
 To my credit, he was scratching my dresser when that happened.
 It was self defense.

 Despite incidents like these, I've found comfort in the fact that I am not alone in my oddity.
 My college roommate, Blondie, has had her share of sleep talking madness too.
 In fact, I think she may have had the ULTIMATE sleep talker experience.
 She had - wait for it - a sleep conversation with her fiance's* sleeping roommate.
 EPIC.
 When I heard that, I just about died.
 WHO DOES THAT?!
 I didn't even know that kind of thing was possible.
 Kudos, dear friend.
 You make me seem normal.